pocketzworld/creator-docs/pages/learn/studio/guides/scripting/unity-functions.md

 In this guide you will learn how to connect to the built in Unity Lifecycle Functions with your lua script.

 ### **What is a Lifecycle Function?**
-Life Cycle Functions are special functions that are automatically called at specific intervals of an Object or Component
+Life Cycle Functions are special functions that are automatically called at specific intervals of an Object's or Component's Lifetime

 ![LifeCycle](/assets/learn/guides/studio/lifecycle.png)